-As we previously explored in detail, much of that infrastructure remains in desperate need for maintenance, after decades of underinvestment.3 According to the American Society of Civil Engineers, U.S. transportation and social infrastructure currently see a 2 trillion dollar investment gap over the next decade; low public investment has led to deferred maintenance, with the conditions of U.S. infrastructure being "mostly below standard."4

-To put this in perspective, infrastructure equity transactions worth some 53 billion dollars have reached financial close by end of November in 2020, showing resilience despite Covid19.5 Historically, the energy sector has represented the largest share of both projects and capital flow, with most transactions closing in the midstream6, liquefied natural gas, power, utilities and renewables sectors.
+As we previously explored in detail, much of that infrastructure remains in desperate need for maintenance, after decades of underinvestment.3 According to the American Society of Civil Engineers, U.S. transportation and social infrastructure currently see a 2 trillion dollar investment gap over the next decade; low public investment has led to deferred maintenance, with the conditions of U.S. infrastructure being "mostly below standard."4 end of November in 2020, showing resilience despite Covid-19.5 Historically, the energy sector has represented the largest share of both projects and capital flow, with most transactions closing in the midstream6, liquefied natural gas, power, utilities and renewables sectors.